 Dremio MCP Server

-• FOR_PROMETHEUS – a mode that allows the MCP server to connect to your Prometheus setup, if one exists, to enhance insights with Dremio-related metrics
+– Use this mode and connect to your Prometheus setup, if one exists, to enhance insights with Dremio-related metrics such as the total number of Reflections.

-The Dremio MCP Server open source project has additional architecture, settings, and configuration details.
-As this is an open-source project, you are welcome to contribute enhancements for review.
-For more education on MCP Server concepts, please visit our Dremio MCP Server course on Dremio University.
+As the Dremio MCP Server is an open-source project, you can review the codebase and contribute enhancements for review.
+For more education on MCP Server concepts, please enroll in our Dremio MCP Server course on Dremio University.

 Prerequisites